threefoldtech/web3gw/vdc/concept.md

 ## definition 3script

 A VDC is defined through 3script.
-This declarative definition of how a VDC should be is parsed into an in-memory model.
+This declarative language to describe a VDC is parsed into an in-memory model.

 ## query 3script